yano404/PyKepler/README.md

 PyKepler
 ========
-PyKepler is simulator of gravitational n-body problem.
+PyKepler is a simulator of gravitational n-body problem.

 This is Under construction now.